facebook/zstd/doc/zstd_compression_format.md

 Dictionary format
 -----------------

-`zstd` is compatible with "raw content" dictionaries, free of any format restriction.
+`zstd` is compatible with "raw content" dictionaries, free of any format restriction, except that they must be at least 8 bytes.
 But dictionaries created by `zstd --train` follow a format, described here.

 __Pre-requisites__ : a dictionary has a size,